Izkata/Patchwork-VC/README.md

 Patchwork-VC
 ============

 So, at work we use subversion for everything.
 And it works well for us.
-However, I've been using git at home, and at work it often becomes a hassle to keep around diff files if I'm working on a few things at once, or something is on hold and I don't want to commit yet, or even just in case there's a conflict when I `$ svn up`.
+However, I've been using git at home, and at work it often becomes a hassle to keep around diff files if I'm working on a few things at once, or something is on hold and I don't want to commit yet, or even just in case there's a messy conflict coming on `$ svn up` due to a co-worker changing the same area of the code.

 I didn't particularly care for the descriptions of using `git-svn` as a bridge (it sounded kind of complicated and prone to breakage), so I decided to try something weird:  Plop a git repo right on top of my subversion checkout.